chookin/notes/linux/linux配置.md

 NETWORKING=yes
 HOSTNAME=myserver.domain.com
 ```
-1. Change the host that is associated to your main IPaddress for your server, this is for internal networking (found at /etc/hosts):
+2. Change the host that is associated to your main IPaddress for your server, this is for internal networking (found at /etc/hosts):
-2. The 'hostname' command will let you change the hostname on the server that the commandline remembers, but it will not actively update all programs that are running under the old hostname.
+3. The 'hostname' command will let you change the hostname on the server that the commandline remembers, but it will not actively update all programs that are running under the old hostname.
-3. reconnect the shell connection, or restart network.
+4. reconnect the shell connection.

 ## 查看网卡是否连接网线